Who's the Sharp Objects killer? The top theories, broken down

 "My demons are not nearly tackled, they are mildly concussed," she says to her good friend and protector Jackie.
 One of her demons might be the death of her rehab roommate, Alice.

-What if she was the one who actually poisoned Alice, mirroring her mother's crime -- in case Adora did really kill Marian?
+What if she was the one who actually poisoned Alice, mirroring her mother's crime?
 She could have made herself believe Alice committed suicide with the cleaning product while it was actually her who poisoned her.

 Kirk Lacey